Business Information Systems Degree - Bachelor of Science (BS)

 This writing intensive course emphasizes the centrality of business information systems in improving enterprise strategy to drive organizational success.
 Students learn how to help organizations achieve competitive advantage through the strategic aligning of information systems with organizational goals.
 There is particular emphasis on strategies for achieving organizational goals through the deployment of information technology-based solutions.
 Prerequisite: BIT-310.

 This course provides an introduction to designing, planning, operating, and controlling production systems.
 Emphasis is on managerial concepts and strategies relating to the management of operations in both manufacturing and service environments.
 Quantitative and qualitative methods and tools are introduced and applied.
-Prerequisite: BUS-352 or MAT-274.
+Prerequisite: BUS-352, MAT-274, MAT-374, or ESG-374.